pranesh12/pranesh12/README.md

 ### Hi I'm Pranesh Chakma 👋

 - 🔭 I’m currently looking for job front-end/backend   React.js
-- 🌱 I’m currently learning  Data Structure And Algorithms
-- 👯 I’m looking to collaborate on  React.js,next.js,express.js
+- 👯 I’m looking to collaborate on  React.js,express.js
 - 🤔 I’m looking for help with  Data Structure and Algorithm
 - 💬 Ask me about  React or any related stuff
 - 📫 How to reach me: [Facebook](https://www.facebook.com/profile.php?id=100010448315616)